erockdotdev/contentful-simple-backup-and-restore/readme.md

 or

 `node contentfulBackup -e=test-import`

+and to download with asset files

+`node contentfulBackup -e=test-import -a`

 If you get an error when running the above please double check your environment name is correct.